 This consistency of ownership has no doubt benefited the distillery in many ways.
 The Grant Family have rather become experts at operating within their means, insisting upon only producing that which they can afford.
 This wiley approach meant the distillery could remain in operation throughout the industry downturn of the 1980s.
 As distilleries all over the country were mothballed or closed for good, the Grants carried on distilling and by the time the market picked up again, the Glenfarclas warehouses were full of aged whisky stocks that few could match.

 The people at Glenfarclas take tradition seriously but nothing is done without good reason.
 The distillery is one of the few (possibly only?) in Scotland still to direct fire their stills.
 Like many other sites, they converted to steam in the early ’80s but the spirit character changed so out went the steam, back went the fire pits.

-The Glenfarclas spirit lends itself particularly well to maturation in ex-sherry casks and in fact, everything here is aged in European oak that previously contained Oloroso from Jerez.
+The Glenfarclas spirit lends itself particularly well to maturation in ex-sherry casks, with the vast majority aged in European oak which previously contained Oloroso sherry from Jerez in Spain.

-Smell: 17 / 20.
-A good example of a sherried Speyside, though not as heavily sherried as older expressions perhaps.
-Raisins, Stewed Fruits, Apple and Pear, a little Toffee, Chocolate and Winter Spice.
+Smell: A good example of a sherried Speyside (though perhaps not as heavily sherried as older expressions).
+Raisins, Stewed Fruits, Apple and Pear, a little Toffee, Chocolate and Winter Spices.

-Taste: 17 / 20.
-Caramel and Honey with Raisins, Baked Apples, Cinnamon and Cloves and maybe the faintest hint of Fragrant, Aromatic Smoke?
+Taste: Caramel and Honey with Raisins, Baked Apples, Cinnamon and Cloves and maybe the faintest hint of a Fragrant, Aromatic Smoke?